-Roasted tomatoes have so much amazing flavor, the roasting process makes the tomatoes sweeter and intensives the flavor.
-Roasted tomatoes are the perfect addition to soups, sauces, pasta dishes or just eaten like candy.
+Roasted tomatoes have so much amazing flavor, the oven-roasting process makes the tomatoes sweeter and intensifies the flavor.
+Add them to soups, sauces, pasta dishes or just eaten like candy.

 You can roast any size, shape or type of tomato.
 My two favorites to roast are cherry tomatoes and roma tomatoes.
-The roasting time will just be longer for bigger, meatier tomatoes.
-This is really more of a process rather than a recipe.
+You can also use grape tomatoes and Italian plum tomatoes The roasting time will just be longer for bigger, meatier tomatoes.

 - I like to use a combination of red and orange cherry tomatoes because it is prettier.

 - Slice the tomatoes in half and place in a bowl.

 - Pour in 1 Tbsp olive oil per cup of tomatoes.

 - Add in 2 cloves of fresh chopped garlic per cup of tomatoes

 - Add in some fresh herbs, this is an optional step.
 When I have fresh herbs on hand I like to add them in.
 Some of my favorites are thyme, oregano and some marjoram.
 I used 1 tsp of fresh herbs to 1 C tomatoes and 1/8 tsp of salt and pepper.

 - Line a cookie sheet with parchment paper or foil and spread the tomatoes into a single layer.